What Private Salsa Coaching With Me Is Really Like

 This means they always feel like they are really leading and taking control of the dance, and that gives them the kudos and cool factor they are looking for.

-Many people experience high levels of stress and frustration in mainstream Salsa classes – this is especially true for guys – so my main aim is to make every studio session stress free and low pressure with a clear plan for each session and methods of evaluating progress.
+So my main aim is to make every studio session stress free and low pressure with a clear plan for each session and methods of evaluating progress.

-Most of my Salsa coaching is done in the physical realm, however there are many mindset issues which come up during a person’s dance journey – progress can be massively accelerated by identifying what’s happening internally – and coming up with alternative ways of viewing the problem that help them to move forward.
+Your progress can be massively accelerated by identifying what’s happening internally – and coming up with alternative ways of viewing the problem that help you to move forward.

 This gives people huge relief because in this context Salsa dancing appears achievable in a way it hadn’t before – they get the “need to know” without all the fluff which can be layered in once they have the basic structure and moves down.